What should I do if a material I need runs out? Or the lab needs a new tool (files, USBs, cables etc)?

 Absolutely.
 Search for tutorials on YouTube or scan the QR-codes above to learn how.

 Can I change the nozzles myself in the Ultimakers?

-Unfortunately not - the Ultimaker 2s should be 0.8 mm nozzles, and the Ultimaker 3s should be 0.4 mm nozels.
+Unfortunately, no - the Ultimaker 2s should have 0.8 mm nozzles, and the Ultimaker 3s should have 0.4 mm nozzles.
 Contact us for special requests.

 What should I do if I need to do a large print that takes over my allotted time?

-Set up a time with an assistant at firstname.lastname@example.org for special requests.
+Set up a time with an assistant for special requests.
 Our email is listed at the end of the document

 How do I get access to rooms or specific tools?